 Additional information about these accounts is available from the Treasurer.
 Interested members of the public have a statutory right to inspect the accounts before the audit is completed.
-Availability of the accounts for inspection is advertised on the website for North Wales Fire and Rescue Authority - Financial - Fire and Rescue Authority and a notice is displayed in the Fire and Rescue Service Headquarters, Ffordd Salesbury, St Asaph, LL17 0JJ.
+Availability of the accounts for inspection is advertised on the website for North Wales Fire and Rescue Authority - www.northwalesfire.gov.wales/fire-and-rescue-authority/financial/ - and a notice is displayed in the Fire and Rescue Service Headquarters, Ffordd Salesbury, St Asaph, LL17 0JJ.